 This is also the time to finalize some aspects of your wedding day look.
 If you’re going to want lash extensions, apply them now.
 This way you can be sure you won’t have an allergic reaction to the glue or product, and achieve the desired color and length.
 Then they’ll just need touch-ups on the actual wedding day.

 Give your hair its final touches as well.
 If you’re loving your current cut and color, go in for one last touch-up with your stylist to make sure it’s exactly what you want.
 You want your cut and color to be as fresh as possible (don’t make any drastic changes you might regret at this late a date)!
 For shiny, salon-worthy hair, go for an in-salon keratin treatment to ensure you hair is gleaming and appropriately volumized on your big day.
 An at-home gloss closer to the day itself is a cheaper alternative, but be wary of overly conditioning it if you’re doing an updo.
 Sleek hair doesn’t hold a style as well as textured hair.
+Only use professional and best quality hair straighteners, curlers, dryers, etc. only under the guidance of hairdresser.

 Final Two Weeks